nagoya-foundation/dynasync/README.md

 # dynasync

-> In this branch we use an exposed API to send the files under selected folders to the DynamoDB service.
-The program will send or receive files to a lambda function using the API Gateway AWS service and store it securely.
-So you have versioning for your files for free since that AWS offers 25GiB DynamoDB storage as a free service.

-This new version permits multiple connections at the same time, so it is a new step in the development of this helpful tool.
+> This program will send, list or receive files to an object storage and store it securely.

 ## Configuring

-In this branch, you only need your API key from the API Gateway service.
+Before running you must define two environment variables: DYNA_KEY and DYNA_SECRET with you key id and secret values, also, change the url in the code.

 ## Requisites

-- Python > 3.6
+- Python > 3
 - pip

 To install Python please visit its [Official Website](https://www.python.org/) and simply follow the instructions.
 Then you can install boto3 package with: `pip install -r requirements.txt`.
 And you're good to go.

 ## Running dynasync

-Simply issue the command: `./main.py`, it will run a setup script and then start monitoring the files you selected.
+For a better experience move the src/main.py file to your path with a name you prefer.

+### Sending a file

+Run `./main.py send <file>`, passing the path to the file, before sending, the program will append the relative path from your home directory.

+### Getting a file

+Run `./main.py get <file>`, passing the path to the file, it will print the file's content to terminal, you may use redirection to create a file.

+### Listing remote files

+Run `./main.py list` and the program will print the size, in chunks, and the names to terminal.

 ## Meta